mycoleb/NeuronAnalysisBigDataProject/Readme.md

 ## Key info for anyone trying to use this!
 You need to be in the (brain_connectivity) environment for this to work.

+## Running the project in bash
+First, setup and verify the data:

+Run setup_cache.py to initialize the Allen Brain Atlas connection Run test_connection.py to verify the SDK is working Run verify_data.py to check your database and connectivity matrix

+Main analysis pipeline:

+Run fetch_sql.py to get the latest connectivity data Run analyze_patterns.py to get a basic overview of connectivity patterns Run advanced_analysis.py for detailed network metrics and small-world properties

+Visualizations and results:

+Run seaborn_visualize.py for comprehensive static and interactive visualizations Run generate_report.py to create a final HTML report summarizing all findings
 ## Executive Summary
 This project analyzes how different regions of the mouse brain are connected to each other using data from the Allen Brain Atlas.
 Understanding these connections is crucial for neuroscience research as it helps reveal:
 - How information flows through the brain